-In full-duplex mode, the device sends a pause data packet.
+- In full-duplex mode, the device sends a pause data packet. - In half-duplex mode, the device simulates a collision.

 The connected devices then stop sending data packets for the duration of the signaling.
 On an uplink port, this can possibly cause undesired sending interruptions in the higher-level network segment ("wandering backpressure").
 The flow control mechanism thus lowers the network to the bandwidth that the slowest device in the network can process.